vippsas/dotnet-sdk/README.md

 #### Request

-All request objects have a property called "ExtraParameters".
-This is a dynamic object that if set will merge with the request object.
+All request objects have a property called "AdditionalProperties".
+This is a dictionary that if set will merge with the request object.

-##### ExtraParameters example
+##### AdditionalProperties example

 ```c#
 InitiateSessionRequest initiateSessionRequest = new()